 We say it a lot: having the “travel bug” is a requirement on this team.
 Ker & Downey’s Regional Business Development Manager Barrett Caldwell definitely qualifies; before he landed at Ker & Downey he had visited 55 countries and been on the go all over the globe for four years.
 Even after all that travel, Barrett still learns something new with every journey he takes.
 We caught up with him for a reflective Q&A after his eye-opening journey to China.

+Designer Tess Koptiuch journeys to Japan and discovers a country where modernity and ancient tradition go hand in hand.
 Travel to Japan with Ker & Downey.
-Designer Tess Koptiuch journeys to Japan and discovers a country where modernity and ancient tradition go hand in hand.
-As told to Haley Beham for Quest Magazine If ever there was a picture of how millions of people can peacefully coexist, Japan is it.
+As told to Haley Beham for Quest Magazine.
+If ever there was a picture of how millions of people can peacefully coexist, Japan is it.
 Over 127 million people call the island country home, yet the streets are clean and people are civil and polite to one another.
-It’s full of stark contrast.
-I take in these odd, striking juxtapositions as I travel from Tokyo to Kanazawa to Kaga, and back to Tokyo again. […]

 We take pride in our designers’ abilities to handcraft the perfect itinerary for each client.
 They find success time and again because each designer has extensive knowledge and on-the-ground destination experience.
 In other words, they travel!
 Actually going there is the best way to learn about a destination.
 We caught up with Ker & Downey designer Ken Hermer fresh off his trip to Tanzania for a quick Q&A about his highlights.